Impact Of Chicago Race Riots Of 1919 Still Felt 100 Years Later

 “Mobs of whites approached periphery, the outskirts of the black community.
 They were met with resistance because the black community was unwilling to lie down and become victims,” he said.

-When it ended, 38 were dead, hundreds were hurt and an estimated 5,000 families were homeless.
+When it ended, 38 were dead, hundreds were hurt, and an estimated 5,000 families were homeless.

 This year the Newberry Library and 13 other cultural institutions, including the DuSable Museum, are commemorating the 100th anniversary of the Chicago race riots explaining how its impact is still felt today.